versatica/mediasoup-website/documentation/v3/communication-between-client-and-server.md

   });
 ```

-* Create a video audio producer on the video transport:
+* Create a video producer on the second transport:

 ```js
 const videoProducer = await videoTransport.produce(